wegul/wegul.github.io/_pages/about.md

 ======
 I have broad interests in computer networks.
 Particularly in the following topics:
 - Programmable hardwares
+- Resource Disaggregation
 - In-network computing
-- Network security

 <!-- I also have keen appetite for many other areas.
 Check my [personal insights](https://wegul.github.io/wegul/year-archive/) of some recent works and feel free to leave a message, I would be more than happy to share my thoughts. -->